Super-Fun Ways to Spend Valentine❜s Day with Your Family

 5. Family Film Night

 Going out to the movies with your crew can be an expensive exercise (though OF COURSE, we have tips on how to do it on the cheap here), so why not make your own theatre?
 Buy or borrow a projector or set your TV up just like the big screen.
 Grab all your cushions and bean bags, pop some popcorn.

 Why not turn your lounge or back yard into the ultimate outdoor venue?
 There's no table manners to care about, no dropping food on the floor, annoying other patrons, steep dinner bills, or sub-par kids menus to contend with - just good food, a comfy blanket, and each other.

 Want to turn up the fancy?
 Get out all the best china and cutlery, the real crystal glasses you drank out of every night before the kids arrived, and light some candles.
 Have the kids decorate place names and learn to fold napkins.
 Order out and plate it for presentation at the table or rope the children into creating culinary wonders in the kitchen.
 Dispatch older kids to design and take menu orders, serve good champagne (for the adults, obviously), and showcase your best etiquette as you celebrate the holiday of love with the ones you love.

 8. Family Baking Session

 You should absolutely get everyone in the kitchen for a baking session at some point during the day and eat the proceeds like a party.
-We've got a fantastic recipe for Valentine's Day chocolates that are actually good for you, a super-simple choc chip cookie recipe (you can swap the choc chips for red M&Ms), or bake your best and favourite goodies with the ruby-bean pink chocolate now available.
+We've got a fantastic recipe for Valentine's Day chocolates that are actually good for you or a super-simple choc chip cookie recipe (you can swap the choc chips for red M&Ms).

 Go forth and romance!